 UConn offers 15 clinics and field placement courses in which students earn academic credit by representing actual clients and doing other legal work under the supervision of faculty members and/or other lawyers.
 Clinics cover a broad range of practice areas including: asylum and human rights; child advocacy; civil rights enforcement; criminal prosecution and defense; elder law; energy and environmental law; intellectual property (patents and trademarks); mediation; nonprofit and municipal law; and tax.
 Field placement courses offer students opportunities to extern at non-profit legal services, advocacy and public policy organizations; government offices and agencies; private law firms; corporate in-house legal departments; prosecutors’ and criminal defenders’ offices; federal and state judicial chambers, and adjudication divisions of administrative agencies.

-The Spring 2019 Clinics and Field Placements PowerPoint is available for download and contains important and up-to-date information for students looking to enroll in clinics or field placements during the 2018-2019 academic year.
-The download is approximately 32MB.
+The Fall 2019 Clinics and Field Placements PowerPoint is available for download and contains important and up-to-date information for students looking to enroll in clinics or field placements during the 2019-2020 academic year.
+The download is approximately 27MB.

 In the Asylum and Human Rights Clinic, law students handle every aspect of representation in high-stakes cases that determine whether a client who has fled political, religious or other persecution in his or her home country will be granted asylum in the United States.